 In the workplace, mental health issues can have a serious impact on both the morale of employees, those suffering from mental health issues and their colleagues who then pick up the additional workload.

-It can also impact an organisation’s productivity and profitability through overtime costs, recruitment of temporary or permanent cover – absence from work due to mental health issues is thought to cost the UK economy £26 billion per annum.
+It can also impact an organisation’s productivity and profitability through overtime costs, recruitment of temporary or permanent cover – According to the Centre for Mental Health, the financial cost to British business of mental ill-health is an estimated £26 billion per annum, because of absence from work due to mental health issues.

 Mental health issues can appear as the result of experiences in both our personal and working lives, or like a physical illness, can just happen.
 Commonly diagnosed mental health issues include: